Written by Abdun Nur

 Fats created through solvent processes should never be consumed, these grain oils are rancid, and should be identified as food like substances, these can be increased in toxicity through hydrogenation, this results in trans fats, which are even more inflammatory.

-Inflammation is the result of cell death, there are four basic ways for cells to die, toxins, toxins such as solvent extracted and hydrogenated oils, electromagnetic pollution, starvation from nutrient deficiency, and stress or erroneous belief.
+Inflammation is the result of cell death, there are four basic ways for cells to die, toxins, toxins such as solvent extracted and hydrogenated oils, electromagnetic pollution, starvation from nutrient deficiency, and stress or erroneous belief, as belief is a powerful force on health.

 Red meat and fish can take as long as 2 days to fully digest, whey protein digests rapidly at 10g per hour, taking between 1 to 2.5 hours to pass through the absorption region of the gut, which means whey protein should be taken in small amounts at set intervals of 2 – 2.5 hours if you want to gain muscle mass.